dassarthak18/love-tcge/README.md

 # The LÖVE2D Card Games Engine

 This is a game engine written in Lua (LÖVE2D) for designing and playing card games over the internet using the standard 52-card French deck, or its derivatives.
+Card games can be saved, loaded and shared as JSON files.
 Think of it as Gary's mod -- but for playing cards.

 ## Screenshots